kguzik/sentiment-analyzer/README.md

    - Navigate to the server directory
    - Copy `.env.example` to create `.env` file:

-Note: For recruitment purposes, I left the API key in `.env.example` to make testing easier.
-However, I know that this is not a secure practice and should never be done in production environments.

 ## Running the Application

 ### Development Mode